imjasonh/otel-action/README.md

 - Using `pull_request` from forks? → **Use Service Account Key File**
 - Production workflows on `push`? → **Use Workload Identity Federation**

-### Basic Usage (with Service Account Key File)
+### Basic Usage (with Secrets - Recommended)

-Add the action as one of the first steps in your workflow.
-The action will automatically collect metrics in a post-action phase after all other steps complete.
+The simplest approach is to use GitHub Secrets directly:

 ```yaml
 name: CI Pipeline